loader-logo

 A history of conservation

 For years, the local communities have proudly advocated for the conservation of this ecological treasure.
-Residents and more than 30 organizations, worked together to successfully secure the area’s UNESCO designation as a Biosphere Reserve in 2016.
+Residents and more than 30 organizations, worked together to successfully secure the area’s UNESCO designation as a Biosphere Region in 2016.
 This achievement recognizes the Beaver Hills as one of our world’s most uniquely valuable natural areas.

 Time is of the essence.